EthanBassingthwaite/YB_Photometry/README.md

 ExpertPhotom.py is the up to date manual photometry code

+ExpertPhotom_API.py is an out of date manual photometry code that lets the user use Google Drive API to load the mosaics (the user needs a valid .JSON file for it to work)

 Photometry_Flagging.py recreates images from previously conducted photometry and allows users to apply desired flags

 Make_Acknowledgements.py makes and formats an acknowledgements list from crowdsourcing submissions and identifies potentially inappropriate submissions for manual review